rwschmitz/config-boilerplate/README.md

 - This repository will always be the most up to date reference of all my config files.
 - This repository will have both a README and CHANGELOG.
-- Both the README and CHANGELOG will be updated with the date this repoistory was last updated.
+- Both the README and CHANGELOG will be updated with the date this repository was last updated.
 - The CHANGELOG will contain reasoning behind any changes going forward.